hidny/CuboidSimplePhaseNetSearch/README.md

 'simple phase nets' conjecture 2:

-Every layer can be described by one of 7 states.
+Every layer/row can be described by one of 7 states.
 One state for {1, 1, 1, 1, 0, 0, 0}

 and 2 states for the other configurations.